 The scheduled match-up between Kell Brook and Shawn Porter is a highly intriguing one; both are unbeaten, spearheading the uprising talent, in the welterweight division, from the UK and the US respectively.
 For Kell Brook, the pressure is especially intense given that he’s long chased an Amir Khan bout, pulled out of a Devon Alexander clash (who Porter previously toppled), and yet remains relatively untested.
-Add all of these ingredients to the contrasting fight-styles of these combatants, and it’s easy to foresee a highly entertaining, explosive fight.
+Add all of these ingredients to the contrasting fight-styles of … Read Article

 When two fighters, who are almost evenly matched, fight multiple times, the outcome of each bout eventually becomes subject to the law of probabilities.
 In other words, the more times the combatants fight, the greater each one’s chance of losing – or winning.

 Applying this same law to Manny Pacquiao and Juan Manuel Marquez, if they fought 10 times, they would probably win five fights each, on average, minus of course the controversial decisions from … Read Article

 Now that the dust has settled after his recent crushing loss to Shawn Porter, Paulie Malignaggi shouldn’t retire just yet.

 Sure, what happened to him on April 19th was shocking to most.
 Despite not being known for having a right hand, his chin, ring- intelligence, and technical ability have gotten him this far in his career.
 He’s been in the ring and lost to big punchers before: Miguel Cotto, Amir Khan, Adrien Broner, but none … Read Article

 After watching his performance last Saturday night, Manny Pacquiao should probably retire.